RyanBrushett/iOS7CalculatorAssignment1/README.md

 * Chaining operations seems to work completely fine.
 * More complicated methods like 1/x, x^2, and x^3 are working fine.
 In fact, probably better than the more basic stuff.
 * Square root has been added.
+* Input is limited to a number of characters that can be adjusted in the code.

 ### Not working
-* Still trying to figure out how to limit the display to x digits elegantly.
-I may be onto something.
 * Needing to add functionaliy to the +/- and . button.